 What will be open?

 As daily news reports outline which businesses and government entities will reopen, RVers flock to online sources to confirm the latest information and gobble up any available campsites that may have opened up.
-Like digital locusts, RVers are swarming top campground sites like Campground Reviews in hopes to locate an open campground near them.
+Like digital locusts, RVers are swarming top campground sites like RV LIFE Campgrounds in hopes to locate an open campground near them.

 A recent campground in Pennsylvania booked all 155 campsites just three hours after being allowed to open again.
 It’s not just campgrounds either.
 RV dealers are expecting a deluge of purchasing and service requests while biding their time with online chats, Zoom meetings, and video walk-throughs in preparation for that moment when they can reopen their doors.